 Sorry, you must log in to save an item.

-You’d never skip applying conditioner after washing out your shampoo in the shower, would you?
-We sure hope not!
-But once you’ve dried yourself off, do you feel like your hair could use a little extra loving?
-Yep, we’ve all been there.
-Enter: leave-in conditioner.
-Not exactly sure what a leave-in conditioner, lotion, or mist does or how it works?
+You earn major points for never skipping applying conditioner after washing out your shampoo in the shower, but what about using a leave-in conditioner?
+If you feel like your hair could use a little extra loving, leave-in hair conditioner may be just what your strands need.
+Not exactly sure what leave-in conditioners, lotions, and mists do or how they work?
 No worries, we’re here to explain just that.
-Keep reading to learn all about what leave-in conditioner is, our best leave-in hair care products for different hair types, how to tame frizzy hair with leave-in conditioner, and a step-by-step guide for using leave-in conditioner.
+Keep reading to learn all about what leave-in conditioner is, get the scoop on our best leave-in conditioners (from the drugstore!), and find out how to use this hair care essential.

-Leave-in conditioners, sprays, and creams are typically applied after you shampoo and condition, usually to towel-dried hair before styling.
+Leave-in conditioners, sprays, and creams are typically applied after you shampoo and condition, usually on towel-dried hair before styling.
 They can help provide extra moisture as well as detangle strands, which can help make styling easier.
-Generally, you’d apply leave-in conditioner after hopping out of the shower, then use a wide tooth comb to gently detangle your hair.
-Once you’re done with that, you can move onto your styling routine, whether that’s by blow-drying your hair smooth and sleek or letting it air dry for gorgeous natural texture.
+Generally, you’d apply leave-in conditioner after hopping out of the shower, then use a wide-tooth comb to detangle your hair ever so gently.
+Once you’re done with that step, you can move onto your styling routine, whether that’s by blow-drying your hair smooth and sleek or letting it air dry for gorgeous natural texture.

 Leave-in conditioner can benefit just about any hair type, from dry hair to frizzy hair to damaged hair, as it can help add moisture and shine and make it easier to style your hair.
-So, regardless of your hair type, consider adding one into your regular hair care routine and reap the hair care rewards.
+So, regardless of your hair type, consider adding one into your regular hair care routine, so you can reap the hair care rewards.
 One of our favorite ways to use a leave-in conditioner is by applying it right before bed and leaving it on overnight to wake up with softer-feeling hair.

-When it comes to shopping for a leave-in conditioner, look for one that’s formulated to address your specific hair care concerns and hair type.
-If you have dry hair, for example, look for a leave-in conditioner that is formulated with moisturizing ingredients to soften hair.
+When it comes to shopping for a leave-in conditioner, look for one that’s formulated to address your specific hair care concerns and hair type, whether that’s a leave-in conditioner for curly hair or a leave-in conditioner for men.
+If you have dry hair, for example, look for a leave-in product that is formulated with moisturizing ingredients to soften hair.
 If you have frizzy hair, look for a leave-in conditioner that can help tame flyaways and smooth hair.
-If you have damaged hair, look for a leave-in conditioner that can help address the appearance of split ends and make hair look shinier, as damaged hair can often appear rough and dull.
-There are lots of leave-in conditioners out there, and we’re rounding up our best ones next so you can find your perfect match.
+If you have damaged hair, look for one that can help address the appearance of split ends and make hair look shinier, as damaged hair can often appear rough and dull.

 Ready to try a leave-in conditioner, cream, or spray yourself?
 You’ve come to the right place!
 Pick from the following options below, depending on your hair’s specific needs.
 We’ve got something for everyone!

 L’Oréal Paris EverStrong Break Proof Lotion: This leave-in lotion has a lightweight formula that moisturizes and helps revive the look of shine.
 It also provides added slip and detangling.
 First, wash your hair with the L’Oréal Paris EverStrong Thickening Shampoo and L’Oréal Paris EverStrong Thickening Conditioner in the shower.
-Once you get out, apply a dime size amount of the leave-in conditioner to towel-dried hair and gently work into hair to evenly distribute.
+Once you get out, apply a dime-sized amount of the leave-in conditioner to towel-dried hair and gently work through your mane to evenly distribute.
 Don’t rinse.
 Style as usual.

 L’Oréal Paris Elvive Extraordinary Oil Oil-in-Cream: This ultra-lightweight yet ultra-nourishing leave-in cream-to-oil formula helps hydrate hair.
-After using the L’Oréal Paris Elvive Extraordinary Oil Shampoo and L’Oréal Paris Elvive Extraordinary Oil Conditioner, rub a dime size amount of this leave-in cream between your hands and then work throughout the lengths of damp hair.
-Use more or less depending on your hair’s length.
+After using the L’Oréal Paris Elvive Extraordinary Oil Shampoo and L’Oréal Paris Elvive Extraordinary Oil Conditioner, rub a dime-sized amount of the leave-in cream between your hands and then work throughout the length of your damp hair.
+Use more or less, depending on your hair’s length.
 You can also use a little bit on dry hair as a finishing touch.

-Now that you know what leave in-conditioner is and how to pick the right one for your hair’s needs, it’s time to actually add one to your routine.
-Follow our step-by-step guide to using leave-in conditioner like a pro.
+Now that you know what leave-in formulas are and how to pick the right one for your hair’s needs, it’s time to actually add one to your routine.
+Follow our step-by-step guide on using leave-in conditioner like a pro.

-Read the instructions on your leave-in conditioner, cream, or mist and apply accordingly.
+Read the instructions on your leave-in product and apply accordingly.
 Typically, you’d want to apply leave-in conditioner to damp or towel-dried hair, then style as usual.
-Focus the leave-in conditioner on your mid-lengths and ends, avoiding your roots, as that could leave hair looking greasy.
+Focus the leave-in conditioner on your mid-lengths and ends, avoiding your roots, as that could leave your hair looking greasy.
 This is especially important if you have fine or thin hair because you don’t want anything weighing your hair down.
-No need to rinse out—that’s why it’s called a leave-in product!
-A little goes a long way, but you may need to experiment to see how much leave-in conditioner your hair needs (for example, if you have longer hair, you may find you need to use more).
+A little product will go a long way, but you may need to experiment to see how much leave-in conditioner your hair needs (for example, if you have long hair, you may find you need to use more).
+After applying, there's no need to rinse out—that’s why it’s called a leave-in product!

-Your hair is at its most fragile when it’s wet, so skip the brushes and use a wide tooth comb to detangle your hair before styling instead.
+Your hair is at its most fragile when it’s wet, so skip the brushes and use a wide-tooth comb to detangle your hair before styling.
 After applying your leave-in conditioner, gently (emphasize on gently!) glide your comb through your hair to help undo any knots or tangles.

-How to blow-dry your hair: If you’re interested in blow-drying your hair, don’t forget to apply a heat protectant, like the L’Oréal Paris Advanced Hairstyle BLOW DRY IT Thermal Smoother Cream, first.
+How to blow-dry your hair: If you’re interested in blow-drying your hair, don’t forget to apply a heat protectant like the L’Oréal Paris Advanced Hairstyle SLEEK IT Iron Straight Heatspray first.
 For a smooth style that has some bounce, use a round brush.
-Rough dry your hair until it’s almost completely dry, then grab your round brush and curly your hair around it to dry and add a little volume.
+Rough dry your hair until it’s almost completely dry, then grab your round brush and curl your hair around it to finish drying and add a little volume at the same time.

-How to air dry your hair: For those days when you just don’t have the time or energy to style your hair with a heat tool, that doesn’t mean you have to sacrifice style.
-You can rock beachy waves like a pro by spritzing the L’Oréal Paris Advanced Hairstyle AIR DRY IT Wave Swept Spray onto damp hair.
-Hair on the straighter side?
-Create a braid to add definition to your hair, then undo the braid once your hair has dried and shake it out.
+How to air-dry your hair: For those days when you just don’t have the time or energy to style your hair with a heat tool, you don’t have to sacrifice style.
+You can rock loads of volume by spritzing the L’Oréal Paris Advanced Hairstyle BOOST IT High Lift Creation Spray throughout dry strands.

-You’re officially a leave-in conditioner pro.
-Now you know how to use leave-in conditioner for softer, shinier, hair.
-Next up: it’s time to learn about hair masks, another hair care product that can prove to be quite useful when you had it to your beauty regimen.
-Check out our article, The Best L’Oréal Paris Hair Masks, Balms, and Butters for Every Hair Type, for even more product recommendations.
+You’re officially a leave-in conditioner pro!
+Now you know how to use leave-in conditioner for softer, shinier hair.
+Next, it’s time to learn about deep conditioner, another hair care product that can prove to be quite useful when you add it to your beauty regimen.
+Check out our article, How to Deep Condition Your Hair, for everything you need to know.
 Here’s to a happier hair care routine!